edenciso/qsignals-AutoML-SageMaker/README.md

 1. Run the Auto-ML pilot job to train the model using an historical QSignals dataset from AWS Data Exchange, and deploy the model to a prediction SageMaker endpoint.

 The ML model is trained using historical Qsignals data from 1/2/20 to 6/19/20.
-Snippets of the dataset are included in the notebook.
+A train dataset sample is included in the Data Exploration notebook.
-The target attribute name in the train dataset for which SageMaker will make predictions is the column 'goodsignal' Given the column values are 'y' (goodsignal) and 'n' (not good signal), we assume the Auto-pilot will suggest a Binary Classification type of problem to predict.
+The target attribute name in the train dataset for which SageMaker will make predictions is the column 'goodsignal'.
+Based on the dataset features, we expect the Auto-ML determine the best ML pipeline and algorithms to predict how many daily Qsignals are good to trade.
+Given the column values are 'y' (goodsignal) and 'n' (not good signal), is expected the Auto-pilot job will suggest a Binary Classification type of problem to predict.

 After running the Auto-pilot experiment, SageMaker created two Jupyter notebooks:
 * SageMakerAutopilotCandidateDefinitionNotebook: A list of ML candidates contained